DuAtHome/du-just-doing-du/docs/_posts/these-are-not-equal.md

 Above, you can see just how WeChat works, and the apps it can replace just within it's menus.
 It has the features of other apps all in one.

+This is a common style of app in China, because users prefer to use 1-3 apps, developers love to develop for one platform and have it split between both operating systems.
+Along with that, the big tech giants like total control over user interactions, and keeping users on one platform instead of splitting between multiple.

 (post incomplete)